Reserve Bank in festive mood as repo rate trimmed to 6.75%

-The South African Reserve Bank has brought Christmas cheer when Governor Lesetja Kganyago announced a 25 basis point cut to the repo rate.
+The South African Reserve Bank brought Christmas cheer when the central bank governor, Lesetja Kganyago, announced a 25 basis point cut to the repo rate.

-It now stands at 6.75% effective immediately after a unanimous decision by the Monetary Policy Committee (MPC), meaning consumers will pay less for credit and have more money to spend, stimulating economic growth over the festive season.
+The rate now stands at 6.75% effective immediately after a unanimous decision by the monetary policy committee (MPC), meaning consumers will pay less for credit and have more money to spend, stimulating economic growth over the festive season.

-The rate cut comes in the same week the Bank formally shifted from the long-standing 3–6% inflation range to a point target of 3%, with a tolerance band of one percentage point on either side.
+The rate cut comes in the same week the central bank formally shifted from the long-standing 3–6% inflation range to a point target of 3%, with a tolerance band of one percentage point on either side.

+Kganyago stressed that this does not mean the bank is comfortable with inflation anywhere between 2% and 4%.

 “To support communication and accountability, we therefore want it understood that inflation will not always be precisely 3%,” said Kganyago.

-He said inflation rose to 3.6% in October, and this was up from the 3% average in the first half of the year.
-Kganyago said this increase was driven by non-core items, including meat, vegetables, and fuel.
+He said inflation rose to 3.6% in October, up from 3% in the first half of the year, adding that this increase was driven by non-core items, including meat, vegetables, and fuel.

 “We continue to see this pressure as temporary, with inflation heading lower again from the beginning of next year,” said Kganyago.

-He said the bank then made small downward revisions to its inflation outlook for both 2025 and 2026, saying they remained on track to deliver the 3% inflation over the medium term.
+He said the bank then made small downward revisions to its inflation outlook for both 2025 and 2026, saying the central bank remained on track to deliver 3% inflation over the medium term.

-On the growth front, he said South Africa’s outlook is looking steadier than last year.
+On the growth front, he said South Africa’s outlook is looking steadier than in 2024.
 He said the bank revised its 2025 growth forecast slightly upwards to 1.3% and expects growth to be close to 2% over the full forecast period.

 Household spending has remained strong, helped by lower inflation and interest rates, the two-pot pension withdrawals, and wealth effects, while employment is rising too.

-However, investment remained weak in the first half of the year, and he said an expected recovery later this year would be an important signal that growth is returning to its long-term trend.
+However, investment remained weak in the first half of the year, and he said an expected recovery later in the year would be an important signal that growth is returning to its long-term trend.

 Globally, Kganyago said, 2025 had turned out better than expected for emerging markets, helped by stronger capital flows, a weaker dollar, and favourable trade conditions.